doriancuentas/lysmata/README.md

 - **Strict by default**: One config, no "levels"
 - **Summary output**: Clean CI logs; `--verbose` for debugging
 - **Project-agnostic**: Auto-detects file types, no hardcoded paths
+- **Sensible exclusions**: Tests and migrations excluded from security scans

 ## License